About ubitricity

 ubitricity has worked with over 30 local authorities to rollout over 9,000 on-street residential charge points across the UK.

-ubitricity is a charging network offering [network_location_type] charging in the UK, which provides [power_rating].
-As of [PRICE UPDATE DATE] [NETWORK] had a total of TOTAL chargers across the UK.
+ubitricity is a charging network offering On-street charging in the UK.
+As of July 2025 ubitricity had a total of 9,705 charge points across the UK.

 How to access/charge at a ubitricity charge point